Starting Over at 55 Part 14

 Friend Requests and A Coffee Invite

 After closing the message box, Jack noticed a “2” superimposed on the friend request icon on the upper left of his Facebook page.
 He clicked the icon to see who’d requested to be his friend.
-One of the requests wasn’t a surprise but he was glad to see it.
+One of the requests wasn’t a surprise.
+Jack was glad to see it.
 The other one caught him off guard.

 “Obviously she was interested enough to see if I was on Facebook,” Jack told the computer.